Flap Surgery: The Basics

 1. Do you feel confident with patient education methods for explaining risks versus benefits?

-3. Do you have experience in educating patients on diabetes and the importance of glucose control in wound healing?
+3. Do you have experience educating patients on diabetes and the importance of glucose control in wound healing?

 4. Are you familiar with your facility’s medical literature database?